estrimaitis/partial-master/README.md

 Also, all of the results will be saved in a new CSV file, located in /results folder

 # FAQ
+### I am only taking two partials, what do I need to enter in Partial 3 and Partial 4?
+If you are not taking partial 2, partial 3 or partial 4, you just enter 0, and the script will skip it.

+### What is the number in the Final column?
+This is your last partial, or usually your stop-loss risk-reward.

+### What should I do with the results?

+The script gives you the percentages, that are the most optimal, based on your trading data, so you can use them in the future.
+The percentages indicate the percent of the position that you need to close when you reach your partial.

+For example:

+If you got the results as **partial 1 - 15%, partial 2 - 30%, partial 3 - 22%, partial 4 - 2%**, that means that if you have opened 2 lots position, at first partial, you take off 15% of the position (0.3 lots).

+On the second partial  you take off 30% of the position that is left (you take off 30% of the remaining 1.7 lots, which is 0.51 lots).

+Third partial is 22%, so you take off 22% of the remaining 1.19 lots, which is 0.26 lots.

+Fourth partial is 2%, so you take 2% of the remaining 0.93 lots, which is 0,01 lots.

+And the remaining 0.92 lots will be closed at your stop-loss.

 ### Do I need to specify the drawdown?
 If you don't want the results to be omitted, you can type **-1000** in the drawdown variable (or a number that is higher than the amount of all of your trades), and it will print all of the results.